timacdonald/json-api/README.md

 # JSON:API Resource for Laravel

-A lightweight JSON Resource for Laravel that helps you adhere to the JSON:API standards and also implements features such as sparse fieldsets and compound documents, whilst also allowing you to extend the spec as needed for your project.
+A lightweight JSON Resource for Laravel that helps you adhere to the JSON:API standards and also implements features such as sparse fieldsets and compound documents, whilst allowing you to extend the spec as needed for your project.

-These docs are not designed to introduce you to the JSON:API spec and the associated concepts, instead you should [head over and read the spec](https:/jsonapi.org) to better learn more about the specification.
+These docs are not designed to introduce you to the JSON:API spec and the associated concepts, instead you should [head over and read the spec](https:/jsonapi.org) if you are not familiar with it.

-**Note:** This is a WIP project currently being built out via livestream on [my YouTube channel](https://www.youtube.com/channel/UCXukwzJwxZG0NOtLhCBdEsQ).
-Come hang out next stream.

 #### TODO
 - [ ] Document loading things via Spatie Query Builder